microsoft/vscode-copilot-release/.github/ISSUE_TEMPLATE/feature_request_chat.md

 ---
 name: Feature request for GitHub Copilot Chat
-about: Suggest an idea for Copilot's Chat interface in VS Code
+about: Suggest an idea for Copilots's chat interface in VS Code
 ---

 <!-- Please search existing issues to avoid creating duplicates -->